 Types of Wood Stains and Finishes for Interior Use

 Choosing the best wood stains for your project mainly depends on the type of wood or object you are using.
-Staining requires a little time, patience and technique.
-Staining old hardwood floors or furniture can breathe new life into them and add beauty to your home.
+Staining wood can breathe new life into furniture, adding beauty to your home.
 This buying guide highlights the different types of wood stains available and the best wood stains for your project.

 A stain is a colorant applied to wood to change its color.
 Unlike paint, stains are designed to soak pigment into wood fibers with a solvent and then as it sets or cures, the color binds to the wood.
 There are different types of wood stains used for interior applications.
 To determine which type is the best interior wood stain for your project, you need to understand the differences.
 The type of stains will vary depending on its use and solvent base.

-Oil based interior stain is the traditional stain most think of when it comes to wood.
+Oil-based interior stain is what most people think of when it comes to wood stain.
 They are readily available and the easiest to use.